Los Angeles Spousal Abuse Lawyer

 - Jail Time

 The severity of your sentence will depend on a number of factors, including your prior criminal history, the severity of the victim’s injuries, and whether there were any mitigating factors.
 Many judges will impose a 30-day jail sentence even for a first-time offense and also require you to attend a 52-week Batterer’s Intervention program.

 There are other potential consequences associated with a spousal abuse conviction that have nothing to do with the sentence imposed by the court.
 If you are convicted, you will have a criminal record that will be accessible to anyone who wants to find it as part of the public record.
 Employers may be hesitant to hire a person that has been convicted of a violent crime, and landlords may not want to rent to you.
 Additionally, a conviction may have an effect on your immigration status if you are foreign national and may prevent you from being able to own a firearm.
 Because of these potentially serious consequences, it is advisable for anyone facing allegations of spousal abuse to retain an attorney immediately.

 Call a Los Angeles Spousal Abuse Defense Lawyer

 If you have been accused of spousal abuse, you should call the Law Firm of Eisner Gorin LLP right away.
 In some cases, the early assistance of an attorney can prevent a formal case from being issued at all.
 Your future and your freedom could very well depend on retaining a lawyer who is familiar with defending people who have been accused of spousal abuse and other crimes related to domestic violence.
-To schedule a free consultation with a member of our team, call our defense attorneys today at 877-781-1570 to review all the details of your case and learn how we can defend you.
+For a free immediate response with a member of our team, call our defense attorneys today at 877-781-1570 to review all the details of your case and learn how we can defend you.

 Related Pages: Child Abuse | Intimidation | Stalking | Criminal Threats